florianmainguy/florianmainguy.github.io/_posts/2015-08-28-sum-of-prime-numbers-program-optimization.markdown

 ---
 When solving a problem on <a href="https://projecteuler.net/">Project Euler</a>, you can use whatever language you fancy.
 The only suggestion is to keep an execution time of less than a minute.

 The problem n°10 is the first one I encountered where my solution exceeded this time.
 So I decided to do some algorithm optimizations.
-This process was really interesting and I feel so much more knowledgeable now that I want to share how I did it.
+This process was really interesting and I feel so much more knowledgeable now that I want to share what I did.

 ##Problem statement

 <div class="blockquote">
-<p>The sum of the primes below 10 is 2 + 3 + 5 + 7 = 17.
+<p>The sum of the primes below 10 is 2 + 3 + 5 + 7 = 17.<br>
 Find the sum of all the primes below two million.</p>
 </div>

 A number is a prime number if and only if it is divisible by 1 and itself.

-As I am currently learning ruby and I enjoy it, I choose this language.
+As I am currently learning ruby and I enjoy it, I choose this programming language to solve the problem.

 ##First Solution - Brut Force